jesperolsson-se/sliding-window/README.md

 to attempt to solve it analytically.
 While amiable, this seldom turned out well (in terms of velocity, at least) and sometimes hindered them from considering alternative solutions.

+# Fundamental idea

+Picture a long strip of paper.
+At regular intervals, vertical lines split it into cells, each containing a number.
+For example, the Fibonacci sequence.